voken1/docs/whitepaper/more.rst

 vnTOR, Extensible anonymous network service
 -------------------------------------------

 Obviously, Tor has great value and reference value for the exploration and implementation of the network's anonymity and neutrality, and we believe that the crux of the problem that currently leads to the slow and unsuitable use of the Tor network lies in the no incentives.
 Most of the users who participate in Tor are requesters.
 They are online when they use it, and they don't keep running when they are not used.
 As a result, the number of service nodes is in the state of shortage of demand for a long time.

-According to the actual development of the Vision Network project and opinions of the community, we may develop and implement the vnTOR multi-proxy function in the later period (the user selects the number of proxy layers and pays the corresponding VNET to drive two or more nodes to participate in the routing of data packets.
+According to the actual development of the Vision Network project and opinions of the community, we may develop and implement the vnTOR multi-proxy function in the later period (the user selects the number of proxy layers and pays the corresponding Voler to drive two or more nodes to participate in the routing of data packets.
 The user can know the node_id of the service node on the path, and the service node is only responsible for completing the data packet routing between the adjacent nodes.
-The user's source IP is invisible to both the intermediate node and the target website.).
+The user's source IP is invisible to both the intermediate node and the target website.)
 It can even be connected to Tor.
-The network is open, allowing users to visit the address with an .onion suffix, even you can use Hidden Wiki and the Torch search engine.
+The network is open,
+allowing users to visit the address with an .onion suffix, even you can use Hidden Wiki and the Torch search engine.

-Of course, this part of the work in the future is likely to involve more implementable developers in the design and application by rewarding VNET Token.
+Of course, this part of the work in the future is likely to involve more implementable developers in the design and application by rewarding Vokens.

 The Hidden Wiki: